cosmos/cosmos-sdk/CONTRIBUTING.md

 ## Architecture Decision Records (ADR)

-When proposing an architecture decision for the SDK, please create an [ADR](./docs/architecture/README.md) so further discussions can be made.
-We are following this process so all involved parties are in agreement before any party begins coding the proposed implementation.
-If you would like to see some examples of how these are written refer to the current [ADRs](https://github.com/cosmos/cosmos-sdk/tree/master/docs/architecture).
+When proposing an architecture decision for the SDK, please start by opening an [issue](https://github.com/cosmos/cosmos-sdk/issues/new/choose) or a [discussion](https://github.com/cosmos/cosmos-sdk/discussions/new) with a summary of the proposal.
+Once the proposal has been discussed and there is an agreed upon design, the [ADR creation process](https://github.com/cosmos/cosmos-sdk/blob/master/docs/architecture/PROCESS.md) can begin.
+We are following this process to ensure all involved parties are in agreement before any party begins coding the proposed implementation.
+If you would like to see examples of how these are written, please refer to the current [ADRs](https://github.com/cosmos/cosmos-sdk/tree/master/docs/architecture).

 ## Pull Requests